Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 The following command displays the parameters of an existing STONITH device.

 After configuring your fence device, you should test the device.
-For information on testing a fence device, see Testing a fence device.
+For information about testing a fence device, see Testing a fence device.

 Do not test your fence device by disabling the network interface, as this will not properly test fencing.